Politique de confidentialité

-If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may at any time directly contact our data protection officer of Xpertdoc bvba or another duly appointed employee of the Collector.
+If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may at any time directly contact a data protection staff member of Xpertdoc or another duly appointed employee of the Collector.

 i) Right to Withdraw Data Protection Consent

 Each data subject shall have the right granted by the European legislator to withdraw his or her consent to processing of his or her personal data at any time.
-If the data subject wishes to exercise the right to withdraw the consent, he or she may at any time directly contact our data protection officer of Xpertdoc bvba or another duly appointed employee of the controller.
+If the data subject wishes to exercise the right to withdraw the consent, he or she may at any time directly contact a data protection staff member of Xpertdoc or another duly appointed employee of the controller.

 7. Data Protection for Applications and Application Procedures